Qualified Terminal Interest Protection Trust (QTIP) - Explained

 Table of ContentsQualified Terminable Interest Protection (QTIP) Trust DefinitionA Little More on What is a QTIP TrustAcademic Research on Qualified Terminable Interest Property Trust

 Back to: INHERITANCE, ESTATES, & TRUSTS

-Qualified Terminable Interest Protection (QTIP) Trust Definition
+What is a Qualified Terminable Interest Protection (QTIP) Trust?

 A Qualified Terminal Interest Protection Trust is an estate planning device.
 An individual generally uses this trust to provide for a surviving spouse.
 Basically, prior to passing, the decedent creates the trust and funds it with assets to be used for the benefit of the surviving spouse.
 She appoints a trustee to manage the assets (someone other than herself of the spouse).
 When she passes, the assets in the trust are not included in her estate (what she will pass to heirs in her will) for estate tax purposes.
 Basically, the assets in the trust are not subject to estate tax.
 This arrangement allows the decedent to provide for a surviving spouse without giving the spouse the assets outright.
 This can protect the spouse from tax consequences and/or maintain the decedents ability to control where the assets go when the surviving spouse ultimately dies.
 At that point, the trust generally dissolves and the assets held are distributed to whoever the original trust creator designates.